 Are bees dangerous?

-While honey bees are crucial for agricultural and ecological success, when they create a nest in your home or business- they become dangerous and unwanted pests.
+While honey bees are crucial for agricultural and ecological success, they become dangerous and unwanted pests when creating a nest in your home or business.
 Bees create the risk of dangerous, life-threatening stings occurring on your property.

 Additionally, bees can become aggressive in hot weather or if they don't have enough plants nearby to pollinate.
 They are also extremely protective of their nests.
 Some bees will chase you for quite a distance if you get too close to their nest.

 While most stings from honey bees are not fatal, the stings from other types of bees, such as wasps and hornets, can be excruciating.
 For people who are allergic, they also present the risk of anaphylactic shock, a life-threatening reaction.
-Therefore, any stinging insect nests should be removed as quickly as possible.
+Therefore, remove any stinging insect nests as quickly as possible.

 Why do I have a bee problem?

 Mid-March until the beginning of July is known as the "swarming" season in most areas of the United States.
-During this period, bees will begin to collect pollen to feed on and store for the winter season.
+Bees will begin to collect pollen to feed on and store for the winter season during this period.